cloudfoundry/docs-dev-guide/deploy-apps/troubleshoot-app-health.html.md

 * Your app generally adheres to the principles of the [Twelve-Factor App](http://12factor.net) and [Prepare to Deploy an Application] (./prepare-to-deploy.html).
-Your app might build in a way that works fine locally but fails in the cloud.
+These texts explain how to prevent situations where your app builds locally but cannot build in the cloud.
-These texts explain the kinds of adjustments that solve this kind of problem.

 Alternatively, sometimes a Cloud Controller problem causes a compile failure.